RemainNA/auraxis-bot/README.md

 Returns the territory control of each continent on the specified server.
 Supports multiple servers per query.
 Supports all platforms without prefixes

+#### !alerts [server]

+Returns ongoing alerts for the given server based on information from the ps2alerts api, including time remaining and current territory control.
+Supports multiple servers per query.
+Currently only supports PC servers.

 #### !status

 Return the current status of all servers as reported by the Census API.
 Takes no parameters.